Hover to see how factors connect to Home Literacy Environment. Then click connected factors to explore strategies related to multiple factors.

 A student's Home Literacy Environment (HLE) is the environment parents and caregivers provide to help them gain early literacy skills.
 Children who develop early literacy skills before starting school by talking to and reading books with caregivers often learn to read in school more easily and quickly.
 Providing extra classroom supports and resources for families that strengthen the HLE can help create an equal foundation for all students.

-HLE is critical for growth in early literacy skills before a child enters kindergarten.
-HLE is multifaceted involving many aspects of literacy:
+HLE is critical for growth in early literacy skills before a child enters kindergarten as many children's books have more diverse Vocabulary and complex Syntax than children hear in typical conversation.
+HLE is multifaceted involving many aspects of literacy and print exposure, including:

 Audiobooks allow students to hear fluent reading and to experience books above their reading skills.